Djurö National Park

-Djurö is an island, a surrounding archipelago of some 30 islands, and a national park situated in Sweden's biggest lake, Vänern.
-Established in 1991, the national park has an area of 24 km2, and includes all the islands of the archipelago.
+Djurö is an island, a surrounding archipelago of some 35 islands, and a national park situated in Sweden's biggest lake, Vänern.
+Established in 1991 by regeringsproposition 1990/91:31, the national park has an area of 24 km2, and includes all the islands of the archipelago.

+The islands have been sparsely inhabited since 1500s with three families living here at its population peak.
 The islands are presently uninhabited, but there is a hunting lodge and an unmanned lighthouse.
 Wildlife includes fallow deer and a great variety of birds including ospreys, hobby, oystercatchers and great black-backed gulls.
 The horizon of Djurö consists only of water, except in southern direction where Kinnekulle is visible.